 Our number one priority at Lending Works is earning and maintaining the trust and confidence of our customers and, within that, protecting your money.
-Lending Works offers market leading threefold protection to our lenders which includes the Lending Works Shield.
-The Shield ensures against borrower default risk, fraud and cybercrime.
+Lending Works offers extra protection to our lenders which includes the Lending Works Shield.

 What does the Lending Works Shield protect lenders against?

-We protect our lenders from both the specific and systemic risks posed by borrowers including missed repayments and defaults, fraud and cybercrime.
+We protect our lenders from both the specific and systemic risks posed by borrowers including missed repayments and defaults.
 Specifically, we protect against the following risks:

 Missed payments and borrower defaults